SpareBank1/monorepo-sample/README.md

 Maven or Bazel.
-Maven is really not a monorepo-*native* build tool (e.g. lacks trustworthy incremental builds, can only build java code natively, is recursive and struggles with partial repo checkouts) but can be made good use of with some tricks and usage of a couple of less know command line switches.
+Maven is really not a monorepo-*native* build tool (e.g. lacks trustworthy incremental builds, can only build java code natively, is recursive and struggles with partial repo checkouts) but can be made good use of with some tricks and usage of a couple of lesser known command line switches.

 ## The repo
 A couple of toy applications under `apps/` depend on shared code under `libs/`.